 Also Endlers look great darting around a planted tank.
 It really shows off their colours and agility.

 I appreciate that not all fish keepers want to have live plants in their aquarium.
-So the good news is that you can use Opens in a new tab.artificial/fake plantsOpens in a new tab.
-Opens in a new tab.
-(Amazon Link) in your Endler tank.
+So the good news is that you can use artificial/fake plants (Amazon Link) in your Endler tank.

 If you’re going for artificial/fake plants for your tank it’s best to choose ones with softer, smooth edges.
 This will help to avoid damage to your Endlers as they dart energetically around the tank and amongst the plants.
 And fake plants can look great in an aquarium too.